sgm44/habitat/CONTRIBUTING.md

 ## Pull Request Review and Merge Automation

-Habitat uses several bots to automate the review and merging of pull requests.
-Messages to and from the bots are brokered via the account
-@thesentinels.
-First, we use Facebook's [mention bot](https://github.com/facebook/mention-bot) to identify potential reviewers for a pull request based on the `blame` information in the relevant diff. @thesentinels can also receive incoming commands from reviewers to approve PRs.
-These commands are routed to a [homu](https://github.com/barosl/homu) bot that will automatically merge a PR when sufficient reviewers have provided a +1 (or r+ in homu terminology).
+Habitat uses a bot to automate merging of pull requests.
+Messages to and from the bots are brokered via the account @thesentinels which can process incoming commands from reviewers to approve PRs.
+These commands are routed to a [sentinel](https://github.com/habitat-sh/sentinel) bot that will automatically merge a PR when sufficient reviewers have provided a +1 (or @thesentinels `approve` in sentinels terminology).

-### Delegating pull request merge access

-A Habitat core maintainer can delegate pull request merge access to a contributor via

-	@thesentinels delegate=username

-If you've been given approval to merge, you can do so by appending a comment to the pull request containing the following text:

-	@thesentinels r+

-Note: **do not** click the Merge Pull Request button if it's enabled.

-## Running a Builder service cluster locally

-A service cluster can be started in your host machine with `make bldr-run`.
-The public API will be available on port 9636 and the admin API will be available on port 8080.
-The depot web site will be available on port 3000.

-Please refer to the detailed setup instructions in the  [BUILDER_DEV.md](https://github.com/habitat-sh/habitat/blob/master/BUILDER_DEV.md) file for how to bring up a service cluster, as there are currently some manual steps involved.
+We use GitHub's integrated [CODEOWNERS](CODEOWNERS) to determine a appropriate reviewer(s).

 ### Documentation for Rust Crates